 What boundaries will you need to put in place to ensure you have the postpartum recovery period you desire?

-The postpartum period is probably one of the most "feminine" times of your life that you'll ever experience.
+The postpartum period is probably one of the most “feminine” times of your life that you’ll ever experience.
 And by feminine I mean in the sense of how we think of time and space.
-Time is more a masculine embodiment, while space is more a feminine embodiment.
-You may already know this, but any sense of structure (also masculine) and time flies out the window when you have a newborn.
+Time is a masculine embodiment, while space is a feminine embodiment.
+You may already know this, but any sense of structure (masculine) and time flies out the window when you have a newborn.

-It will be challenging to live on someone else's eat and poop schedule, but until you get to a place where you feel you've got a handle on things, you don't want to overwhelm yourself with trying to create a schedule or getting frustrated that you're not on one.
-Now is the time to practice "going with the flow" and being in the present moment.
-Once you get the hang of it, you'll eat when baby eats, and sleep when baby sleeps.
-As time goes on, you'll learn how to establish a schedule that will allow you to sleep longer and nurse or feed less.
+It will be challenging to live on someone else’s eat and poop schedule, but until you get to a place where you feel you’ve got a handle on things, you’ll overwhelm yourself with trying to create a schedule or get frustrated that you’re not on one.
+Now is the time to practice “going with the flow” and being in the present moment.
+Once you get the hang of it, you’ll eat when baby eats, and sleep when baby sleeps or some other combination that works for you.
+As time goes on, you’ll learn how to establish a schedule that will allow you to sleep longer and nurse or feed less.

 When you’re not too tired, you may find this the ideal time to catch up on reading, movies, or just being still and enjoying some “do nothingness” in between motherbaby care.